Inside the Endlessly Bizarre Aftermath of Brittany Murphy's Sudden Death

 Scott Gries/Getty Images

-"There have been so many rumors in the past couple years!"
-Murphy said to Cosmopolitan in 2004.
-"I'd rather not perpetuate something that isn't true.
-But no, I've never had an eating disorder.
-And I don't do drugs.
-I have a glass of champagne now and then.
-I'm generally the person dancing at a party who everybody always thinks is the intoxicated one, but I'm really not."

 At the time she was newly single and living in L.A. with her mom, Sharon Murphy, who raised Brittany on her own after her divorce and whom the actress called "the greatest in the whole wide world" and a "pillar of strength."

 Their house used to belong to Britney Spearsuntil Murphy bought it in 2003 for a reported $3.85 million.

-After Murphy and Kutcher, her co-star in the 2003 comedy Just Married, broke up, she was briefly engaged to talent manager Jeff Kwatinetz, and then to Joe Macaluso, a production assistant on her 2004 movie Little Black Book.
+After Murphy and Kutcher, her co-star in the 2003 comedy Just Married, broke up that April, she was briefly engaged to talent manager Jeff Kwatinetz, and then to Joe Macaluso, a production assistant on her 2004 movie Little Black Book.

 Dimitrios Kambouris/Getty Images

-Asked if any of the dramatic details reported about her split from Kwatinetz were accurate (he was still in love with an ex, etc.), Murphy told Cosmo.
-"Not one bit of it had any validity, aside from the fact that, yes, the engagement was indeed called off."
+Asked if any of the dramatic details reported about her split from Kwatinetz were accurate (he was still in love with an ex, etc.), Murphy told Cosmo, "Not one bit of it had any validity, aside from the fact that, yes, the engagement was indeed called off."

 "After a breakup," she continued, "it takes a couple weeks for the fog to settle, but it's always a period of self-priority and growth.
 Life presents you with so many decisions.
 A lot of times, they're right in front of your face and they're really difficult, but we must make them.
 Unfortunately, sometimes relationships don't work out.
 It's just the way life goes.
 But hopefully, you learn from them."

-"I'm still friends with all of my ex-boyfriend, except one," Murphy also said.
+"I'm still friends with all of my ex-boyfriends, except one," Murphy also said.
 "This particular breakup [with Kwatinetz] is like the next phase, as opposed to the end.
 Yes, the romantic part is over, but there's a whole other friendship side under development that needs a lot of water.
 The most important thing is preserving the friendship and making it grow."

 Marsaili McGrath/Getty Images

-The veteran of films including 8 Mile, Drop Dead Gorgeous and Girl, Interrupted and the voice of Luanne on Fox's King of the Hill was also recording music and was aspiring to have her own production company, BAM (for Brittany Anne Murphy).
-Most memorably, she went on to co-star in Sin City and provide the voice of Gloria, the lead female penguin, in the hit animated movie Happy Feet.
+The veteran of films including 8 Mile, Girl, Interrupted and Riding in Cars With Boys, as well as the voice of Luanne Platter on Fox's King of the Hill since 1997, was also recording music and aspired to have her own production company, BAM (for Brittany Anne Murphy).
+In 2005 she co-starred in Sin City and provided the voice of Gloria, the lead female penguin, in the hit 2006 animated film Happy Feet.

-While out promoting Sin City in 2005, the rumors had shifted from drugs to an eating disorder.
+While out promoting Sin City, the rumors had shifted from drugs to an eating disorder.
 "I'm the same size I was in Clueless; it's just that the weight in your face changes as you grow and get older," she said at the time.
 "This is my body.
 I'm proud of it I'm healthy."

 In 2006, she and Macaluso amicably ended their eight-month engagement.